2023 will be the year for tenants.

 Effective rent accounts for any incentives provided to you as the tenant.
 Under an effective market rent review, your rent would be lower than it would be under a 'face' market review.

-Commercial leases often afford the landlord a reasonably long 'window of opportunity to issue a rent review notice.
-That means landlords can keep an eye on the market and only send out a review when it likely results in a positive rental outcome for them.
+That means landlords can keep an eye on the market and only send out a review when it will result in the most favourable outcome for them.

-What's more, landlords often only give tenants a short time frame (usually as little as 14 days) to respond to their offer.
-They may also actively choose to issue rent notices around holiday periods to catch tenants off-guard.
+On the other hand, tenants are usually given a short time frame (as little as 14 days) to respond to a landlord's offer.
+The landlord may also actively choose to issue rent notices around holiday periods to catch tenants off-guard.

-To make things even more complicated, the period in which the rent can be reviewed often extends into the new lease term.
+The rent review period can also often extend into the new lease term.
 And this means that tenants only find out what the new rent will be after a lease extension.

-Luckily, whether you are negotiating a new lease, exercising an option or undertaking a mid-lease rent review, appointing a tenant representation specialist can save you thousands of dollars and protect your interests.
+Whether you are negotiating a new lease, exercising an option or undertaking a mid-lease rent review, appointing us can save you thousands of dollars and protect your interests.